-The first thing you need to do is give your permission (consent) by signing the consent form (data and biological sample(s) including tissue) data/blood/saliva/urine and/ heart and blood vessel tissue (e.g. tissue biopsy during surgery), which we have provided.
+The first thing you need to do is give your permission (consent) by signing this Consent form: Health Data and Samples Donation which we have provided - this will be either on paper or electronically as is most practical.
 Please keep this information leaflet to remind you what we have asked you to do.